-The OALA exists to be of service to its members and to students aspiring to become professional landscape architects.
+The OALA supports members and to students aspiring to become professional landscape architects.
 Once you receive your degree, we encourage you to pursue a career in landscape architecture to become a full member of the OALA – a certified, professional landscape architect.
 As a student, you may register as an OALA Student Affiliate Member.

 OALA’s links to students:

-- A student with voting privileges sits on the OALA governing Council.
-The other Ontario school has a student representative on Council.
+- A student from one of the Ontario accredited programs sits on the OALA governing Council as a voting member.
+The other Ontario accredited school has a student representative on Council.
 These positions alternate annually between the two schools of Landscape Architecture.

-- A faculty member from each school is appointed to the OALA governing Council.
+- A faculty member from each accredited school is appointed to the OALA governing Council.

-- Student affiliate members receive the Ground Landscape Architect Quarterly and general OALA announcements sent by e-mail.
+- Student Affiliate members of the OALA receive the Ground Landscape Architect Quarterly and general OALA announcements sent by email.

 - OALA makes regular annual visits to the professional practice class at each school.

-- OALA Associate application fee is waived in the year of graduation.
+- OALA Associate member application fee is waived in the year of graduation.

 Other ways the OALA can be helpful to students: